-Since many sources of uncertainty in autonomous vehicles are aleatory (randomness), it is reasonable to design a planner to assure that the cost of its implementation is acceptable for all system trajectories realized from (uncertain) probability distributions of the random sources.
-Risk-averse strategies have been widely and successfully used for control of stochastic systems to avoid performance fluctuation and to reduce the risk of low probability but catastrophic events \cite{risk2,risk4,risk5,risk6,risk7,risk9,risk11,risk12,risk13,risk14,risk15,risk16,risk17}.
-Risk measure can be inferred as a mapping from random variables to scalars \cite{doi:10.1137/1.9780898718751,Saldi2020ApproximateME,Buerle2011MarkovDP} and risk-averse optimization interpolates between the expectation-optimization approach and worst-case robust approach by hedging against low-probability events without being overly conservative.
-Several risk measures are considered in the literature, including as Value-at-risk (VaR) measure \cite{chapman2019risk,jelito2020long,di1999risk,zhu2009worst,chapman2021risk,risk10} and entropic risk measures \cite{Saldi2020ApproximateME}.
+Since many sources of uncertainty in autonomous vehicles are aleatory (i.e., random), it is reasonable to design a planner to assure that the cost of its implementation is acceptable for all system trajectories realized from probability distributions of the random sources.
+Risk-averse strategies have been widely and successfully used to control stochastic systems to avoid performance fluctuation and reduce the risk of occurrence of catastrophic events, yet low probability \cite{risk2,risk4,risk5,risk6,risk7,risk9,risk11,risk12,risk13,risk14,risk15,risk16,risk17}.
+Risk measure can be inferred as a mapping from random variables to scalars \cite{doi:10.1137/1.9780898718751,Saldi2020ApproximateME,Buerle2011MarkovDP} and risk-averse optimization interpolates between the expectation-optimization approach and robust worst-case approach by hedging against low-probability events without being overly conservative.
+Several risk measures are considered in the literature, including Value-at-risk (VaR) measure \cite{jelito2020long,di1999risk,zhu2009worst,chapman2021risk,risk10} and entropic risk measures \cite{Saldi2020ApproximateME}.
 The former measure optimizes the expected cost while assuring that its variance is under an acceptable threshold.
 The latter simultaneously optimizes the average cost and its variance.
-Risk-averse planning for autonomous vehicles has also been developed in \cite{ahmadi2020risk,safaoui2021risk}.
+Risk-averse planning for autonomous vehicles has also been developed in \cite{ahmadi2020risk} and \cite{safaoui2021risk}.
 However, they are limited to stationary environments and/or known environments.
 Besides, they do not leverage the preview information provided by sensors to reduce conservatism.
 Finally, under epistemic uncertainties (i.e., lack of knowledge), they require direct interaction with the environment to learn about it.
-However, planing without requiring extensive exploration or online interaction is significantly beneficial to autonomous driving for which online interaction might be expensive or dangerous.
+However, planning without requiring extensive direct exploration or online actual interaction is significantly beneficial to autonomous driving, for which online actual interaction might be expensive or dangerous.